can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 And this is it about general client framework.
-With a list of `<post>` objects in the database we can do all sorts of calculations and answer to all sorts of interesting questions especially because there is a direct connection with corresponding file on disk that can be converted to `<post-file`> at will.
+With a list of `<post>` objects in the database we can do all sorts of calculations and answer to all sorts of interesting questions especially because there is a direct connection with the corresponding file on disk that can be converted to `<post-file`> at will.

 How can I get the last published post?
 Easy: